trench-ed/trench-ed.github.io/2_physiology.md

 </div>
 </p>

 Another example of adaptation was discovered after an extreme drought that lasted for years in Southern California—likely linked with climate change.
 Researchers found that in mustard plants <a href="https://www.pnas.org/content/104/4/1278#sec-" target="_blank">evolved to produce seeds earlier in the season</a> so that they now finish their reproductive cycles before the rainy season ends.
 This is a great example of how multiple responses to climate change can intersect—this mustard species has *adapted* in a way that *moves* the timing of its reproductive events to match a more favorable climate.
-Similarly, the butterfly case study on this website illustrates *morphological* (physical or structural) changes that are likely the result of both *acclimation* and *adaptation.*</p>
+Similarly, the butterfly case study on this website illustrates *morphological* (physical or structural) changes that are likely the result of both *acclimation* and *adaptation.*

 Finally, organisms that fail to respond sufficiently to climate change in other ways may die.
 Entire species may go extinct either locally (in one location) or globally, or they may experience marked decreases in abundance—the size of a population.
 The Bramble Cay melomys (*Melomys rubicola*), a small rodent that lived on only one island in Australia, is likely one casualty of climate change.
 While we may never know for sure what resulted in this species <a href="https://news.nationalgeographic.com/2016/06/first-mammal-extinct-climate-change-bramble-cay-melomys/" target="_blank">going extinct</a>, the most probable direct cause is the loss of its habitat, as rising sea levels caused by warming and expanding ocean waters shrank down the available territory on the small island.